Here's where to find the Pixel 6 and Pixel 6 Pro in stock [Updated]

 We’ll keep an eye on the inventories of each retailer over the coming weeks and keep you updated on the quickest ways to buy the Pixel 6 and Pixel 6 Pro.

-Latest update: As of November 1, 2021, all five retailers are able to take orders for the smaller Pixel 6, with some shipping sooner than others.
-With a bit of luck, you may even be able to get same-day pickup from Best Buy.
+Latest update: As of November 2, 2021, all five retailers are able to take orders (or pre-orders, oddly) for the smaller Pixel 6, with some shipping sooner than others.
+With a bit of luck, you may even be able to get same-day pickup from Best Buy or Target.
 Meanwhile, Amazon is unfortunately your worst bet for the small Pixel 6 at the moment, shipping in either weeks or a few months depending on your preferred color.

-If you’re hoping to buy through the Google Store — a good idea for those with a Google One membership, given the 3/10% credit — the Pixel 6 is a bit backordered and the Pixel 6 Pro is only in stock for Verizon subscribers.
+If you’re hoping to buy through the Google Store — a good idea for those with a Google One membership, given the 3/10% credit — the Pixel 6 is a bit backordered and the Pixel 6 Pro is once again available, but it won’t ship until the middle of January.

 Amazon